rjbultitude/theconditionalorchestra/README.md

 Consider only playing arpeggios when the inversions are being used

-Modulate padSounds volume/rate/pan for windy conditions - requires sounds to be assigned to master channel

 Create 'Add to home screen' button

 Update logic App Logic and spreadsheet